j0ly/FirstProject/REPORT.md

 Capture the (imaginary) credit card numbers using OWASP ZAP.

 ### How to fix:
-Again, use SSL (see the link in Readme for details)!
+Enable SSL (see the link in Readme for details)!

 But there are many requirements when handling credit card data, see https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard<br>